 Our identity becomes like vanilla ice cream.

-Vanilla is a flavour of ice cream, sure (aka it’s a personality of ice cream types, though it be a basic personality).
+Vanilla is a flavour of ice cream, sure (aka it’s a personality of ice cream types, though it is a basic personality).

-But it doesn’t have a specific personality, a particular flavour, a particular texture.
+But it doesn’t have a specific personality, a particular flavour, or a particular texture.

 It has an entry-level nothingness.